 The BEST Keto Pizza

-Ok, that might be a little bit of an exaggeration, but I do think it’s quite a bit better.
+Ok, that might be a tiny bit of an exaggeration, but I do think it's quite a bit better.

-Fathead Pizza is by far the most popular way to make keto pizza, but that doesn’t mean it’s the best way.
-Fathead Pizza Crust takes more time to make, and is much heavier and dough-y.
+Fathead Pizza is by far the most popular way to make keto pizza, but that doesn't mean it's the best way.
+See, the thing about making a fathead Pizza Crust is that it takes more time to make, and is much heavier and dough-y.